mindspore-ai/docs/tutorials/source_en/advanced_use/debugging_in_pynative_mode.md

  [3.
 3. 3.]]
 ```

-> Parallel execution and summary is not supported in PyNative mode, so parallel and summary related operators can not be used.
+> Parallel execution and summary are not supported in PyNative mode, so parallel and summary related operators cannot be used.

 ### Improving PyNative Performance

-MindSpore provides the staging function to improve the execution speed of inference tasks in PyNative mode.
+MindSpore provides the Staging function to improve the execution speed of inference tasks in PyNative mode.
 This function compiles Python functions or Python class methods into computational graphs in PyNative mode and improves the execution speed by using graph optimization technologies, as shown in the following example:

 ```python
 import numpy as np